Last updated on January 31, 2026

 The channel ability was introduced in 2005’s Saviors of Kamigawa to represent the forces of the spirits of the plane using all their energy to produce a one-off effect.
 This ability returned in 2022 with Neon Dynasty, a set based on Kamigawa 1,200 years in the future.

-Here channel appeared on a number of different cards, the most eye-catching being a certain legendary land cycle.
-And today we’re going to be taking a look at just that.
+Here channel appears on a number of different cards, the most eye-catching being a certain legendary land cycle.
+And today we take a look at just that.

 Let’s dive right in!